-Youtube, which is owned by Google, is filled with illegal content.
-It's estimated that there are 200 million illegal videos on the site.
-You can find full-length movies and TV shows from major studios like Disney.
-You can find full length albums from major record labels.
-You can find music videos, which can easily be downloaded in lieu of buying the videos from a provider like itunes.
-You can also find covers of songs, remixes of songs, song mashups, concert performances, and music video parodies that are all illegal and in violation of copyright law.
+Youtube is filled with illegal content.
+It's estimated that there are at least 200 million illegal videos on the site, including full-length movies and TV shows from major studios like Disney, and full-length albums from major record labels.
+The site is filled with covers of songs, remixes of songs, song mashups, concert performances, and music video parodies that are illegal and in violation of copyright law.

 Yet no Youtube user has ever been sued for illegally uploading content.
-Copyright owners will from time to time have some content removed while ignoring others.
-For example, there could be 20 illegal copies of a song posted on Youtube but the copyright owner may only remove one or two.
+Copyright owners do remove some content while ignoring others.
+There could be twenty illegal copies of a song posted on Youtube but the copyright owner may only remove one or two.
 Why do copyright owners seem to look the other way despite the vast sums of money at stake?

 The Problem for Copyright Owners